WafflesAreCool131/IceCream-1/README.md

 1. RAM: Atleast 2GB of RAM
 2. CPU Cores: Atleast 2 or More
 3. CPU: Fairly Decent (Deff not a low end of have fun with not responding)
-4. Java Version: 17 or Above is recommended
+4. Java Version: 17 or Above is required
 6. Pancakes (jk)